geometalab/MSE-Database-Seminar-Triple-Stores/README.md

 (rdflib doesn't support DESCRIBE so the query number 8 is not possible)
 Your goal is now to implement the same queries with your specific framework and compare them with the postgres rdflib setup.

-To run the queries on the Postgres-RDFLib setup use the query_data.py script.
+To run the queries on the RDFLib/PostgreSQL setup use the query_data.py script.
-``python3 query_data.py`` The output will look somehow as the following:
+``python3 query_data.py`` The output will look somehow as following:
 ```
 Query: query_1 , Count: 10, Time: 26.906s
 Query: query_2 , Count: 14, Time: 0.658s